-In the last article on SSRS, we have discussed about adding and deploying Reports using Business Intelligence Development Studio(BIDS).
-You can read that articles here.
-In this article we will go over Creating Data Sources in SSRS.
+In the last article on SSRS, we discussed about adding and deploying Reports using Business Intelligence Development Studio(BIDS).
+You can read that article here.
+In this article, we will go over Creating Data Sources in SSRS.

 To display data in our Report, we need one or more data sources.
 A data source is actually a connection string.
 The content of the string depends on the data provider we use.